grafana/plugin-tools/docusaurus/docs/test-a-plugin/guides/feature-toggles.md

 ## Overriding frontend feature toggles in e2e tests

 `@grafana/plugin-e2e` allows you to override the frontend feature toggles that Grafana is configured to use.
-You can do that by specifying the custom option `featureToggles` in the playwright config.
+You can do that by specifying the custom option `featureToggles` in the Playwright config file.

 ```typescript
 // playwright.config.ts